 AUSfund is a special type of superannuation fund known as Eligible Rollover Fund (ERF).
-Its purpose is to look after money transferred from other regulated superannuation funds (or the Australia Taxation Office) because a member has become ‘lost’ or ‘inactive’.
+Its purpose is to look after money transferred from other regulated superannuation funds because a member has become ‘lost’ or ‘inactive’.

 More than 35 super funds transfer their members’ inactive and unclaimed accounts to AUSfund.
 Your account can become inactive or unclaimed if:

 If you did not inform your former super fund of a change to your address, you may not know that you have an AUSfund account as other super funds can transfer members’ funds to an ERF like AUSfund without your prior consent.

 No, AUSfund has not been able to accept contributions from members or employers since 1 January, 2014.